banking

-The UCC also bears on checks and other negotiable instruments.
+The UCC also regulates negotiable instruments and related banking practices.
 UCC Article 3 governs the relationship between parties who receive and transfer checks.
 Certificates of deposit (CDs) may also be negotiable instruments and subject to Article 3.
 The UCC contains further provisions related to banking.
 For example, UCC Articles 4A, 5, and 8 respectively govern funds transfers, letters of credit, and securities.

 Federal Material